 Dry eye is the most common complaint or adverse event following LASIK.
 3

 Thyroid conditions – Hormonal changes during menopause – Decreased production of androgen – Estrogen supplementation (there are reports both of this improving dry eye conditions and worsening them) 4

-To locate a doctor that uses a TearLab Osmolarity system, please search around your location, enter a city or ZIP/Postal code, or enter a doctor’s name or clinic.
+To locate a doctor in the United States that uses a TearLab Osmolarity system, please search around your location, enter a city or ZIP/Postal code, or enter a doctor’s name or clinic.